 increase in ppl per km sewer

-Sweden is currently one of the fastest growing countries in Europe in terms of inhabitants.
-During 2016, Sweden’s population exceeded 10 million, and by 2070 the population is expected to be approximately 12.7 million, according to Statistics.
-Similarly, the population in Norway was 5.4 million in 2020, and is expected to be approximately 6.1 million in 2060, according to Statistics Norway.
-This growth will result in greater demands on underground infrastructure and other underground infrastructure that is already today ignored maintenance wise.
-Population growth will also increase pressure on the existing infrastructure as it was generally built several decades ago and for a significantly smaller population size, leading to a disproportion of capacity.
+Sweden is currently one of the fastest growing countries in Europe in terms number of inhabitants.
+During 2016, Sweden’s population exceeded 10 million, and by 2070 the population is expected to be approximately 12.7 million.
+Similarly, the population in Norway was 5.4 million in 2020, and is expected to be approximately 6.1 million in 2060.
+This growth will result in greater demands on underground infrastructure and other underground infrastructure that is already today ignored maintenance-wise.
+Population growth will also increase pressure on the existing infrastructure as it was built several decades ago and for a significantly smaller population size, leading to a disproportion of capacity.